jeffrafter/jeffrafter.github.io/content/blog/unity-and-github/index.md

 [Bb]uilds/
 [Ll]ogs/
 ```

+Alternatively, you can leave the file as it is and move the `.gitignore` to the subfolder.

 We'll have a lot of large files (audio, textures, models).
 When changing these files the entire file is changed (not a single line as in text files) Next we'll need to setup Git LFS (large file storage).
 On GitHub you get a certain amount of LFS storage and bandwidth for free every month.
 The limits are per account (not per repository):